 Skyscraper Content and Outreach

 Now that we’d successfully hijacked our competitors links, it was time to get more of what was already working well for them.

 We took that same list of 250 authority websites and looked at their 10 most linked to pages.

 Every industry has these.

 - Comprehensive listicles

 Once we’d identified the most linkable topics, we analyzed similar posts on a topic and had the clients’ team create better versions.

-It’s a similar process to the broken link building strategy – we started reaching out to everyone who had linked to the competition and present our upgraded, superior resource.
+It’s a similar process to the broken link building strategy – we started reaching out to everyone who had linked to the competition and presented our upgraded, superior resource.